parseb/potato.bond/README.md

 <i><b>leverages local coincidences of needs and wants for change. </b> <br>
 [potato.bond](http://www.potato.bond) aims to be permissionless infrastructure in service of locally aware and globally conscious modes of production, distribution and ownership.</i>

+## Foreword

+[paragraph about the importance of food (you eat food) and the history of experimentation on the background of agricultural policy]

 ## Farmer
 First there was the farmer.
 No potato without farmer.
 Praised be.